-26 :: The Higher Costs of College
+26:: The Higher Costs of College

 When it comes to paying the tuition, creative savvy may be a Cougar characteristic.
-Some do the campus, and find jobs either at the university or at a local restaurant.
+Some do the expected-sell blood at the plasma center in Pullman, offer themselves up for psychology studies on campus, and find jobs either at the university or at a local restaurant.
 Others, over history, have been even more creative. by Hannelore Sudermann